-- Mortgage to be refinanced with the Issuer must be a PDH related borrowing and secured on a PDH property. - The maximum LTV the Issuer will consider for Switcher Mortgages is 90 per cent. (i.e. Switcher Mortgages without advance of additional funds, the LTV/LTI Regulations are not applicable). - For Switcher Mortgage propositions with a Top Up / Equity Release, all lending rules apply i.e. LTV (up to 80 per cent.), LTI, and NDI. - Normal credit assessment and process for PDH lending will apply. - A panel valuation report will be required as part of the assessment.
+- Mortgage to be refinanced with the Issuer must be secured on a property. - The maximum LTV the Issuer will consider for Switcher Mortgages is 90 per cent. (i.e. Switcher Mortgages without advance of additional funds, the LTV/LTI Regulations are not applicable). - For Switcher Mortgage propositions with a Top Up / Equity Release, all lending rules apply i.e. LTV (up to 80 per cent.), LTI and NDI. - Normal credit assessment and process will apply. - An independent valuation from a member of the Group's valuer panel will be required as part of the assessment.